 The Gartner Magic Quadrant represents vendor placement graphically in a four-square diagram, each square representing one of the four categories.

-Gartner’s decades of expertise in industry research provides a great benefit for organizations looking to implement or improve sales enablement by evaluating certain platforms and tools.
+Gartner’s decades of expertise in industry research provides a great benefit for sales organizations looking to implement or improve their sales enablement program by evaluating certain sales enablement technology.

-Showpad was recognized as a representative vendor in the Gartner Market Guide for Digital Content Management for Sales, 2018, which assessed emerging and maturing technologies that help sales execution.
-Download the Gartner Report and learn more.
+Showpad was recognized as a representative vendor in the Gartner Market Guide for Digital Content Management for Sales, 2018, which assessed emerging and maturing sales enablement platform technologies that help sales execution.